 We need money to run our group: there is rent to pay, supplies and literature to buy.
 We take a collection in our meetings to cover these expenses and whatever is left over goes to support our services and to further our primary purpose.
 Unfortunately, there is little left over once a group pays its way.
+Sometimes members who can afford it kick in a little extra to help.
 Sometimes a committee is formed to put on an activity to raise funds.
 These efforts help and without them, we could not have come this far.
 N.A. services remain in need of money, and even though it is sometimes frustrating, we really would not have it any other way; we know the price would be too high.
-We all have to pull together, and in pulling together we learn that we really are part of "something greater than ourselves."
+We all have to pull together, and in pulling together we learn that we really are part of "something greater than ourselves".

 Our policy concerning money is clearly stated: We decline any outside contributions; our fellowship is completely self-supporting.
-We accept no funding, endorsements, favors, or anything else; it's too high for us.
+We accept no funding, endowments, loans, and/or gifts.
+Everything has its price, regardless of intent.
+Whether the price is money, promises, concessions, special recognition, endorsements, favors, or anything else, it's too high for us.
 Even if those who would help us could guarantee no strings, we still would not accept their aid.
 We cannot afford to let our members contribute more than their fair share.
 We have found that the price paid by our groups is disunity and controversy.
 We will not put our freedom on the line.